irisnet/irishub/docs/modules/gov/README.md

 iriscli gov query-params --module=gov --trust-node
 ```

-* `--module` Query the list of "key" of the parameters can be modified in the module
+* `--module` Query the list of "key" of the parameters can be changed in the module

 ```